philipf/morse-code-llm/README.md

 ### Environment Compatibility

-The notebooks in this project are best run on a Windows or WSL2 environment.
+The notebooks in this project are best run on Linux or WSL2 environment.
 Running them natively on Windows can present challenges.
-Using WSL2 with Debian as the distribution has been tested and is known to work effectively.
+I used WSL2 with Debian.

 ### Setting up a Python Virtual Environment